Paper tiger

 "Paper tiger" is a calque of the Chinese phrase zhǐlǎohǔ (纸老虎 (紙老虎)).
 The term refers to something or someone that claims or appears to be powerful or threatening but is actually ineffectual and unable to withstand challenge.

 The expression became well known internationally as a slogan used by Mao Zedong, former chairman of the Chinese Communist Party and paramount leader of China, against his political opponents, particularly the United States.
 It has since been used in various capacities and variations to describe many other opponents and entities.

 Origin

-Zhilaohu is an ancient phrase.
+Zhilaohu dates back to the 14th century, during the early Ming dynasty.
+The Chinese phrase is used in a line of Water Margin, one of the Classic Chinese Novels: "But when the time comes for action, what good are you?
+Seeing a paper tiger, you cry out in fright."
+The concept is also present in a letter sent by Li Hongzhang, a leader of the Self-Strengthening Movement, to Wu Yong, the husband of Zeng Guofan's granddaughter.
+Lamenting the state of the Qing military, his letter says: "All the undertakings of my life, training troops and building the navy, were merely paper tigers; how could I ever truly manage them as I wished?
+It was all a matter of superficial embellishment, where as long as the truth wasn't exposed, one could muddle through for the moment."

 Robert Morrison, the British missionary and lexicographer, translated the phrase as "a paper tiger" in Vocabulary of the Canton Dialect in 1828.
 John Francis Davis translated the Chinese phrase as "paper tiger" in a book on Chinese history published in 1836.
 In a meeting with Henry Kissinger in 1973, Mao Zedong claimed in a humorous aside to have coined the English phrase.